ft2023/ft2023.github.io/README.md

 # glfrontiers.github.io
-New Frontiers in Graph Learning website (GLFrontiers).
+New Frontiers in Graph Learning website (Workshop).
 Run `docker-compose up` to host the website for dynamic modification.